-Dr Sasha Handley is Senior Lecturer in Early Modern History at the University of Manchester and is the Principal Investigator on the How We Used to Sleep project.
+Professor Sasha Handley is Professor of Early Modern History at the University of Manchester and is the Principal Investigator on the How We Used to Sleep project.
 Sasha’s research explores ideas, practices, environments and objects relating to sleep in seventeenth and eighteenth-century English society and the ways in which they shaped sleep-quality.
 Funding for this research has been provided by the Arts and Humanities Research Council and the British Academy.

 Sasha’s sleep-related publications include Sleep in Early Modern England (New Haven and London: Yale University Press, 2016), ISBN: 9780300220391.
 Relevant journal articles include:

 - “Deformities of nature: sleepwalking and non-conscious states of mind in late eighteenth-century Britain,” Journal of the History of Ideas (forthcoming, 2016).

 - “Sociable Sleeping in Early Modern England, 1660-1760,” History: the Journal of the Historical Association, 98:329 (2013): 79-104.

 - “From the Sacral to the Moral: Sleeping Practices, Household Worship and Confessional Cultures in Late Seventeenth-Century England,” Cultural and Social History 9:1 (2012): 27-46.

 - “Sleepwalking, Subjectivity and the Nervous Body in Eighteenth-Century England,” Journal for Eighteenth-Century Studies 35:3 (2012): 305-323.

 Anna Fielding works for both the University of Manchester and the National Trust at Little Moreton Hall in Congleton.
 Her role involves researching early modern sleep, disseminating Sasha Handley’s work on sleep and its healthcare benefits for early modern people, and developing interpretation materials and activities at the hall.
 This is